voxel51/fiftyone/docs/source/cli/index.rst

       --all-help            show help recursively and exit

     available commands:
-      {list,download,enable,disable,delete}
+      {list,download,create,enable,disable,delete}
         list                List plugins that you've downloaded or created locally. download            Download plugins from the web.
+        create              Creates or initializes a plugin.
         enable              Enables the given plugin(s).
         disable             Disables the given plugin(s).
-        delete              Deletes the local copy of the plugin on disk.
+        delete              Delete plugins from your local machine.

 .. _cli-fiftyone-plugins-list: